Making children a priority: the 2012 CWLA conference

 We must restore HOPE in the lives of our children.
 For there is no greater statement of hopelessness than when a young person takes their own life because it seems like a better choice than living in the world that they experience every day.

-Every child deserves to be surrounded by a community of Hope.
+Every child deserves to be surrounded by a Community of Hope.

 The issues impacting children are not isolated to children.
 The issues impacting children are directly linked to the issues and challenges faced by their peers, by their families and communities.